ibm-cloud-docs/power-iaas/configuring-custom-image.md

 The supported AIX and IBM i operating system versions depend on the IBM Power hardware that you select for the {{site.data.keyword.powerSys_notm}}.

-If you are running AIX 6.1 or IBM i 6.1, or earlier, you must first upgrade the OS to the current support level before migrating to the {{site.data.keyword.powerSys_notm}}.
+If you are running AIX 6.1 or IBM i 6.1, or earlier, you must first upgrade the OS to the current support level before you migrate to the {{site.data.keyword.powerSys_notm}}.
 {: important}

 To view a list of the supported AIX, IBM i, and Linux operating system technology levels, see the following information: